ethereum-attestation-service/eas-docs-site/docs/Use Cases/carbon-impact.md

 10. **EcoAudit** - An auditing service that uses EAS to evaluate and certify the sustainability of products and services.

 ## Future composability
-In the future, the composability of Ethereum Attestation Service (EAS) with other decentralized technologies could enable more advanced and flexible solutions for certifying the environmental impact of products and services.
+In the future, the composability of EAS with other decentralized technologies could enable more advanced and flexible solutions for certifying the environmental impact of products and services.

 For example, EAS could be integrated with decentralized finance (DeFi) platforms to enable consumers to invest in products and services with low environmental impact.
 This could involve the creation of DeFi products that are backed by environmental impact attestations, allowing consumers to invest in sustainable products and earn returns based on their environmental performance.

-Additionally, EAS could be integrated with smart contracts and decentralized storage systems, such as IPFS, to enable more automated and transparent verification of environmental impact claims.
-For example, a smart contract could be used to automatically verify the accuracy of environmental impact attestations and determine the eligibility of products and services for sustainability certifications
+Additionally, EAS could be integrated with smart contracts to enable more automated and transparent verification of environmental impact attestations.
+For example, a smart contract could be used to automatically verify the accuracy of environmental impact attestations and determine the eligibility of products and services for sustainability certifications.